Pan-Asianism: Indian Pan-Asianism

 Ties between British India and Japan were pursued by some as a way of pushing against British rule, with revolutionaries such as Subhas Chandra Bose meeting with Japanese leaders, though British intelligence services sought to limit these interactions.

 The 1951 founding of the Asian Games, now the second-largest sporting event behind the Olympic Games, was partially inspired by a newly independent India's vision for Asian solidarity and the emergence of the post-colonial world order.
 However, Indian pan-Asianism faded away after the fallout of the 1962 India-China War.

 Turkish Pan-Asianism

 Pan-Asianism in Turkey has not yet been fully explored, it is not known how many people hold this ideology and how widespread it is.
 However, Turks who supported Japan in the Second World War and have the Pan-Asianism ideology use a redesigned Turkish flag based on Japan's flag in the Second World War.

 Pan-Asianism and Asian values

 The idea of "Asian values" is somewhat of a resurgence of Pan-Asianism.
 One foremost enthusiast of the idea was the former Prime Minister of Singapore, Lee Kuan Yew.
 In India, Ram Manohar Lohia dreamed of a united socialist Asia.
 A number of other Asian political leaders from Sun Yat-sen in the 1910s and 20s to Mahathir Mohamad in the 1990s similarly argue that the political models and ideologies of Europe lack values and concepts found in Asian societies and philosophies.
-European values such as individual rights and freedoms would not be suited for Asian societies in this extreme formulation of Pan-Asianism.